Emma Spreadborough

 You Mustn't Go Looking

-You Mustn't go looking has been exhibited in London's Copeland Gallery (2023) and Stiwidio Griffith, Swansea (2024)
+You Mustn't go looking has been exhibited in London's Copeland Gallery (2023) Ffotogallery, Cardiff (2023), Stiwidio Griffith, Swansea (2024) and is set to open for its first Solo show at Photo Museum Ireland, Dublin (April - June 2025).

 Emma Spreadborough’s You Mustn’t Go Looking, [is] an imaginative body of work that draws on the remnants of ancient tradition to address contemporary experience in Northern Ireland.
 Spreadborough takes inspiration from the writing of Brian Friel and his concern for the magical past in Ireland’s present-day culture.
 Friel’s play, Dancing at Lughnasa, explores Ireland’s mix of religion and politics and how these factors play out within the home.
 Using interior, domestic spaces as an analogy for safety, structure, and control, where, beyond the relative safety of the home, the landscape is regarded as dangerous and Pagan.